Skip Maine state header navigation

 This list is updated as courses become available.
 Our yearly calendar is completed in June for MCJA courses and dates will be added once the courses are scheduled.

 Please DO NOT send payment with your application, wait until you are accepted into the class.

-As of July 1, 2013, students will be responsible for the following: Title 17A (Maine Criminal Law) & 29A (Maine Traffic Law) are required and may be purchased through your college book store or directly through Swan Island Press, phone 207-666-8291 or email firstname.lastname@example.org
+Students will be responsible for the following: Title 17A (Maine Criminal Law) & 29A (Maine Traffic Law) are required and may be purchased through your college book store or directly through Swan Island Press, phone 207-666-8291 or email firstname.lastname@example.org

 If you have further questions about the Pre-Service, contact Debra Annese at the Academy.